 The Egyptians were known to have used slings to carry their infants as have other indigenous cultures throughout the world.
 The cradleboard is a means of baby travel used heavily by the Native American tribes of North America.
 Not only were they used for travel but they would also allow the wearer to bring their baby with them while they worked and the cradleboard could also be hung on a saddle or travois for travel too.
 The Chinese have used a type of sling carried on the front of the wearer called a Mei Tai for most of their society’s history.

 Thankfully the idea and way of traveling with your child by a pram is still utilized today.
-There are many great options available to the parent who wishes to exude a sense of style and fashion while pushing their little one around.
-The pram is still used by parents with a sense of nostalgia and a flare for the vintage yesteryear style of baby travel.
+There are many great options available to give a sense of style.
+Many parent’s wishing to exude a sense of style and fashion can find many great offerings from today’s manufacturers.
+The pram is still used by parents with a sense of nostalgia.
+They do so with a flare for the vintage yesteryear style of baby travel.